Genoa, Italy • May 7-13, 2023

 We can help you in finding accommodation.
 The city is full of hotels at different costs, B&B and private houses.

 Meals, will be independent and paid separately.
-Eating out in Naples is a great culinary experience and very good priced compared to Italian standards.

-HOW TO GET THERE

-A newer version of the page has: We can help you in finding accommodation.
-The city is full of hotels at different costs, B&B and private houses.

-Meals, will be independent and paid separately.
-Eating out in Bologna is a great culinary experience (Bologna is world renown for its food!).
+Eating out in Genoa is a great culinary experience

 HOW TO GET THERE